pythonbeater/ChessAI/README.md

 ## To do!!

-1 - Castling
+1 - Menu correctly implemented, just making art now

-2 - Menu is implemented but has a bug, first round opens a window of menu withouhg interations if QUIT open a second rounf and works perfectly